IRS Statute of Limitations on Tax Collection

 Actions the Taxpayer Makes

 - Bankruptcy: If a taxpayer decides to file for bankruptcy, the court issues an automatic stay for the tax periods included in the bankruptcy.
-The SOL is usually suspended from the time the taxpayer is in bankruptcy plus six months.
+The SOL on collection becomes suspended from the time the taxpayer is in bankruptcy plus six months.
 Since a taxpayer cannot always discharge taxes in bankruptcy, it is essential to understand when the collection time clock will resume.
 Contact a bankruptcy attorney in most cases.

-- Installment Agreement: If you request an installment agreement (aka payment plan), the period from the request to the decision by the IRS, tolls the statute respectively.
-The SOL is also suspended for 30 days after a denial or termination of an Installment Agreement.
+- Installment Agreement: If you request an installment agreement (aka payment plan or IA), the period from the request to the decision by the IRS tolls the statute, respectively.
+The SOL becomes suspended for 30 days after a denial or termination of an Installment Agreement.
 The IRS can also toll the SOL when the taxpayer submits an appeal for an installment agreement request the IRS rejected.
-Pending Installment Agreement’s where the IRS does not accept or reject the IA, does not toll the CSED(s).
+Pending Installment Agreement’s where the IRS does not accept or reject the IA does not toll the CSED(s).